Across the country there are 32 state and local ban the box laws affecting private employers.

 While there are certain exceptions to the law – such as if an applicant is applying for a position as a firefighter or emergency medical technician or the position requires an employee to operate a motor vehicle for which federal or state law requires screening tests – employers cannot refuse to hire a prospective employee due to the results of a drug test indicating the presence of marijuana.
 In response to Oklahoma's recent legalization of medical marijuana through a ballot initiative, the legislature passed employment protections for those who will now be medical marijuana license holders.

-Join us for this Workplace Spotlight webcast series and get critical insights on the top five pre-employment compliance trends.
+Launch this webcast to get critical insights on the top five pre-employment compliance trends.
 Register or replay.